I am so excited to share with you all how to Bleach Drop Cloths for rugs, furniture recover, upholstering & more!

 Doesn’t it look great on my headboard?

-Here’s a chair I upholstered with the bleached drop cloth.
-I still need to add some trim though. 🙂
+Here’s a bench and a chair I upholstered with the bleached drop cloth.

 If you love drop cloths like me, try using one to make a rug!
 See my tutorial HERE!